NamanBhatia-NB/AI_Investment_Manager/README.md

 ## 🎯 Objective

--A GenAI:powered financial assistant designed to help users make better investment decisions.
+- A GenAI:powered financial assistant designed to help users make better investment decisions.
--Built with Next.js, Tailwind CSS, Gemini AI, Prisma, and Supabase.
+- Built with Next.js, Tailwind CSS, Gemini AI, Prisma, and Supabase.
--Features include conversational AI for investment queries, personalized recommendations, and financial literacy tools.
+- Features include conversational AI for investment queries, personalized recommendations, and financial literacy tools.
--Addresses the lack of financial guidance in India, where literacy levels are low.
+- Addresses the lack of financial guidance in India, where literacy levels are low.

 ---

 ## 🧠 Team & Approach